Posted By : Threeland Travel / Festivals And Events

 The Shwezigon Pagoda Festival marks the end of Myanmar’s monsoon season on the Bagan Plains.
 This Festival is one of the liveliest pagoda festivals in Central Myanmar, a mix between Buddhist ceremony, fair and country marketplace.
-Both locals and foreign visitors enjoy walking round the food-stalls, exploring shops selling local products, and buying Myanmar traditional lacquerware and handicrafts.
+Both locals and foreign visitors enjoy walking around the food-stalls, exploring shops selling local products, and buying Myanmar traditional lacquerware and handicrafts.

-The entertainment includes Zats: A colourful round dance with singing, short and long theatre performances; Anyeints: open-air performances lasting several hours, during which comedians caricature current events.
+The entertainment includes Zats: A colorful round dance with singing, short and long theatre performances; Anyeints: open-air performances lasting several hours, during which comedians caricature current events.
 Traditional dances and popular films are shown in between.
 On the full moon day (22 November), there is a communal offering of food to the monks.
 Up to 600 monks arrive here from the surrounding monasteries.